kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 This approach works well when you can pass each step in your workflow to the closure, which suggests that each step should operate on the same types.
 In some cases, this can work great.

-In the example I've been using in this blog, you would have to create a `struct` to close over the error and write a separate application function for each step in the workflow.
-In this case, I think it would add more complexity than it removes.
+In the example in this blog, you would have to create a `struct` to close over the error and write separate `applyParseText` / `applyParseRequest` / `applyRoute` functions for each step in the workflow, which is probably more trouble than it's worth.

 [pike-error-closure]: https://blog.golang.org/errors-are-values